Zaibonisha/mern-authentication/README.md

 ## To install the necessary dependencies and run app :
 - cd into server and run npm install then npm start to start the server
-- cd into frontend and run npm instal the npm start to start the frontend
+- cd into frontend and run npm install then npm start to start the frontend